ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 ### How wallets facilitate communication with smart contracts

-As mentioned, a wallet smart contract accepts external messages, validates them, and processes them if all checks pass.
-Once the contract accepts a message, it begins a loop to extract messages from the body of the external message, creates internal messages, and sends them to the blockchain as shown below:
+As we discussed earlier, a wallet smart contract accepts external messages, validates them and accepts them if all checks are passed.
+The contract then starts the loop of retrieving messages from the body of external messages then creates internal messages and sends them to the blockchain as follows:

 ```func
 cs~touch();